The Emerald Manifesto: The ultimate guide to authentic selling

 Just grace and ease.

-That's what Great Selling is.
+That's what Authentic Selling is.

 Table of Contents